I-Man Access Control System (IMACS)

 With scarce manpower and its increasingly high cost, the use of kiosks is becoming common in many service sectors.
 Dispensing of almost any items can be done with kiosks to reduce the headcount.

-- At the premise, the visitor will scan the secure pass-icon at our I-Man Access Control System (I-MACS) for visit and identity verification.
+l 2 l At the premise, the visitor will scan the secure pass-icon at our I-Man Access Control System (IMACS) for visit and identity verification.
 With positive confirmation, the system will dispense our secure access card encoded/embedded with security features for use by visitor to gain access into and out of the premise.
 Our secure access card can be restrictive depending on the level of security expectation.
 We will determine entry / exit through kiosk / turnstile / gantry / door with anti-tailgating features with access control to car lift, floor, office and any other areas within the premise.

 IMACS secures the building by auto-dispensing security passes to pre-registered visitors and as long as the visitors are in the building premises, their presences are tracked regularly whenever they tap into a secured room with their access passes.

 This new invention will improve security access control to the highest level without relying on physical human interaction.